Mallow family (Malvaceae)

 Range & Habitat: The Common Mallow is occasional to common in most areas of central and northern Illinois, while in southern Illinois it is often uncommon or absent.
 Habitats include cropland, abandoned fields, farm lots, vacant lots, areas along roads and railroads, edges of yards, and gardens.
 Highly disturbed areas are preferred, while the invasive potential of this species to natural habitats is low.
 This species is adventive from Europe.

-Faunal Associations: The nectar and pollen of the flowers attract primarily bees, including honeybees, bumblebees, Little Carpenter bees, Cuckoo bees (Nomadine), Mason bees, Green Metallic bees, and other Halictid bees.
-Other visitors of the flowers include miscellaneous flies and White butterflies, especially Pieris rapae (Cabbage White).
+Faunal Associations: The nectar and pollen of the flowers attract primarily bees, including honeybees, bumblebees, little carpenter bees (Ceratina spp.), cuckoo bees (Nomada spp.), mason bees (Osmia spp.), green metallic bees, and other Halictid bees.
+Other visitors of the flowers include miscellaneous flies and butterflies, especially Pieris rapae (Cabbage White).
 The caterpillars of some Lepidoptera feed on mallows, including Anomis erosa (Yellow Scallop Moth), Pyrgus communis (Common Checkered Skipper), and the butterflies Strymon melinus (Gray Hairstreak) and Vanessa cardui (Painted Lady).
 The foliage is non-toxic and probably eaten by rabbits.
 Birds apparently make little use of the seeds.